verult/quantum/docs/tutorials/qcnn_multiworker/README.md

 * `${CLUSTER_NAME}`: your Kubernetes cluster name on Google Kubernetes Engine.
 * `${PROJECT}`: your Google Cloud project ID.
 * `${NUM_NODES}`: the number of VMs in your cluster.
 I used 3 in my experiments, but less should work as well.
+* `${MACHINE_TYPE}`: the [machine type](https://cloud.google.com/compute/docs/machine-types) of VMs.
+This controls the amount of CPU and memory resources for each VM.
-* `${LOCATION}`: Google Cloud location for Google Cloud Storage bucket.
-This is recommended to be the same default location in your `gcloud` setup, as part of the Google Kubernetes Engine setup procedure.
+* `${BUCKET_REGION}`: Google Cloud region for Google Cloud Storage bucket.
+This is recommended to be the region containing your cluster’s zone.
+The region of a zone is the part of the zone name without the section after the last hyphen.
+For example, the region of zone "us-west1-a" is "us-west1".
 * `${BUCKET_NAME}`: Name of the Google Cloud Storage bucket for storing training output.
 The name must satisfy [Bucket naming requirements](https://cloud.google.com/storage/docs/naming-buckets#requirements).
 Example: `qcnn-multiworker-your-project-id`.

 ---